fsmMLK/inkscapeLogicGates/README.md

     3. Download **logicGates** files and place them inside the directory you just created.

        You don't have to copy all files from Github.
-The files you will need are `logicGates.py` and `logicGates.inx`. **You can find these files inside the ``latest`` folder**.
+The files you will need are `logicGates.py`, `logicGates.inx`, and `logicGatesPreamble.tex`. **You can find these files inside the ``latest`` folder**.
 In the end you must have the following files and directories in your Inkscape extension directory.

-       **LaTeX users:** the
+       **LaTeX users:** the file `logicGatesPreamble.tex` contains the macros defined in this plugin.
+You can add your own macros to this file.
+You can also add macros to ``inkscapeMadeEasy/logicGatesPreamble.tex``.
+In this case the same macros will be accessible to all plugins that employ inkscapeMadeEasy.

         ```
            inkscape